We may earn money or products from the companies mentioned in this post.

 You learn by doing, so there are no instructors.
 Sure, the courses were designed and put together by professionals and experienced people in their fields.
 However, you don’t have your typical video courses taught by instructors.

 On the other hand, Coursera has some of the world’s best college instructors doing these courses.
+Some employers might even accept coursera certificates as proof of your skills.
+More on that in Can Coursera Help You Get a Job?

 These instructors teach on some of the world’s top colleges – Stanford, Princeton, and other famous universities.
 So you’re getting taught by professionals.